 Today, everyone is thinking local.
 From the food we eat to the goods we buy, knowing its origin has become paramount.
 What better way to get information than going to the source and asking?
 Farmer’s Markets aren’t just quaint weekend affairs.
 They’re essential cogs in the sustainability movement.
 And this conscientiousness doesn’t end with the changing of the leaves.
 Victorians want to be able to access local goods year-round.
 Where else can you gain access to farmers, artisans and craftspeople in one location, ready and willing to answer your questions?
 Maybe queries about carrots don’t keep you up at night but if they did, the person with the answers is likely standing right in front of you.

-This year, Moss Street wrapped up their regular outdoor market on October 31, ushering in the Winter Market, held every Saturday from 10am until noon in the Garry Oak Room at 1335 Thurlow Street.
+This year, Moss Street will wrap up their regular outdoor market on October 31, ushering in the Winter Market, held every Saturday from 10am until noon in the Garry Oak Room at 1335 Thurlow Street.
 Here, you can still find local produce, crafts, food and entertainment – enough to sustain you until those white tents are set up outside again, welcoming Spring.